-A traffic control signal should not be installed if it will seriously disrupt progressive traffic flow.
+A traffic control signal should not be installed if it will seriously disrupt progressive traffic flow approaches.

-The study should consider the effects of the right-turn vehicles from the minor-street approaches.
 Engineering judgment should be used to determine what, if any, portion of the right-turn traffic is subtracted from the minor-street traffic count when evaluating the count against the above signal warrants.